nzbart/ArlecRC210Switch/README.md

-# ArlecR210Switch
-Arduino code to control the R210 240V switches sold by Bunnings using a cheap 433 MHz transmitter.

 # Arlec RC210 AU/NZ 240V socket remote controlled power outlets

 Sold at Bunnings in Australia and New Zealand as a three-pack (RC213) or one-pack (RC210):